 Giving people the opportunity to leave reviews for your company - be it on your website, Facebook or Tripadvisor - can have a huge impact on your reputation.
 And whilst negative reviews aren't the end of the world, it's not to say you should encourage them.
 Today, we're going to show you how to avoid negative reviews and keep your online reputation glowing.

-Why do customers leave negative reviews?
+Why do customers write negative reviews?

 Believe it or not, customers don't actually want to leave a bad review - they want great service, a quality product and reliable delivery.
 So when bad feedback is given, it's usally warranted.